 Britain's oldest archery club, at Kilwinning in Scotland, has been running a 'papingo' tournament since the fifteenth century.
-In their version, a bird built from wooden pieces is attached to a pole projecting from the Abbey tower, 100 feet up.
-Initially, the wings are fixed to the bird and the bird is loose on the perch - the winner is the first person to dislodge the bird (known as "dinging the doo").
+In their version, a bird built from wooden pieces is attached to a pole projecting from the Kilwinning Abbey tower, 100 feet up.
+Initially, the wings are fixed to the bird and the bird is loose on the pole.
+The winner is the first person to dislodge the bird (known as "dinging doon the doo").
 After that, the bird is fixed to the pole and the wings are loosened - the runners-up are the archers who dislodge the wings.
 Slightly odd, given that it's a lot easier to hit the whole bird than to hit a wing!

 There is a huge variety of bow types from all over the world.
 Below are descriptions of the bows most commonly used in the UK.

-This is the bow most commonly associated with Robin Hood and Medieval times, though the current form is a Victorian design.
+This is the bow often associated with Robin Hood and Medieval times, though the current form is a Victorian design.
 To comply with British Longbow Society rules, the bow must be of a 'D' section and made wholly of wood, with horn nocks at each end where the string is attached.
-The shafts of the arrows must be made of wood and the arrows must have feather fletchings.
+The shafts of the arrows must be made of wood and the arrows must have natural feather fletchings.
 Arrow rests and sights are not permitted.

 The famous war-bows of the Middle Ages had draw-weights of between 100 pounds and 200 pounds.
 Modern target bows have much lower draw-weights, usually not exceeding 50 pounds.